 Visiting the Saint-Julien Cathedral

-Also, don’t miss visiting the Saint-Julien Cathedral of Le Mans in the heart of the old town, enriched by the Plantagenets and the Valois.
+Don’t miss visiting the heart of the old town, the Saint-Julien Cathedral in Le Mans, enriched by the Plantagenets and the Valois.
 Admire the 12th-century stained glass windows, created by seven different workshops, which testify to the artistic importance of the city at that time.
 The 12th-century Romanesque cathedral is built just behind the Roman wall.
-Also, don’t miss the polychrome terracotta statues from the 16th and 17th centuries, typical of Maine, the 12th-century stained glass windows towards the choir of the church, as well as the painted decorations on the vaults of the Virgin’s chapel.
-The cathedral also houses an organ dating from the early 16th century.
+Also, don’t miss the polychrome terracotta statues from the 16th and 17th centuries, typical of the Maine region, the 12th-century stained glass windows near the choir of the church, as well as the painted decorations on the vaults of the Lady Chapel.
+The cathedral also houses an organ dating from the beginning of the 16th century.

 Saint-Julien Cathedral of Le Mans